jfecher/golden-tests/README.md

 Golden tests are especially useful for applications that take a file as input and produce output of some kind.
 For
-example: compilers and config-parsers (well, parsers in general) are two such applications that can benefit form automated golden tests.
+example: compilers and config-parsers (well, parsers in general) are two such applications that can benefit from automated golden tests.
 In the case of a config parser, you would be able to provide many config examples as tests and ensure that your parser was able to read the files with the expected stdout/stderr